JupiterPi/thyme/README.md

 - The **tray icon** is an activity indicator that lights up green/gray to indicate that the stopwatch is/isn't running.
 Click it to toggle the stopwatch.
 Double-click to show/hide the UI window(s).
 - Every time you stop the stopwatch, an **entry is saved to the history** including the start and end time.
 - Save small **notes** at any time to document what you're doing.
-- The small **dashboard** shows you whether a stopwatch is running, as well as the start time and duration.
+- The small **dashboard** shows you information about a running stopwatch.
 - The **history** page displays all entries in chronological order and grouped by day.
 - **Advanced editing:** Edit entries' start and end times, delete them, merge two entries, insert entries, insert pauses...
 - The **timeline** page displays one day's entries like a calendar.
 - Export your data in CSV format.
+- **[Kimai](https://www.kimai.org) integration:** Simply bring your domain and API key.
+Choose a project and activity from Kimai for new entries.
+All future entries will be synced to Kimai, including notes.

 Thyme is in development, and more features are on the way.